-Following the Calgary Planning Commission’s (CPC) recommendation, details of the application and date of the public hearing with City Council are advertised in the Calgary Herald at least 21 days prior to the hearing.
-Adjacent landowners are notified by mail and posted notice posting is placed onsite again.
+Following the Calgary Planning Commission’s (CPC) recommendation, the date of the public hearing with City Council is advertised in the Calgary Herald prior to the hearing.
+Adjacent landowners are notified of the public hearing by mail and a notice is posted on site (Notice of Public Hearing).

 Following the public hearing, Council either approves, refuses or possibly tables the proposed amendment.
 Tabling or referral to Administration may happen, to allow further engagement through a second or third reading before the final decision is made.

 For information on current proposed redesignation applications and public hearing notices, please visit our Calgary Planning & Development Map.

 The processing time depends on the type and complexity of the application.
 Land use redesignation applications take a minimum of three months and usually about six months to process.
 It may be much longer if there are difficult policy or technical issues that need to be resolved.

 Council’s decision is final and binding.
 There is no opportunity to appeal Council’s decision, unless the appeal is based on a matter of law (e.g. legally binding procedures were not followed).